MionKit/mion/packages/router/README.md

   A(authorizationHook) --> B{{getPet}} --> E(errorHandlerHook) --> C(loggingHook)
 ```

-**_To guarantee the correct execution order of hooks and routes, <span style="color:orange">the properties of the router CAN NOT BE numeric or digits only.</span>_** An error will thrown when adding routes with `mkkRouter.addRoutes`.
+**_To guarantee the correct execution order of hooks and routes, the properties of the router CAN NOT BE numeric or digits only._**
+An error will thrown when adding routes with `mkkRouter.addRoutes`.
 More info about order of properties in javascript objects [here](https://stackoverflow.com/questions/5525795/does-javascript-guarantee-object-property-order) and [here](https://www.stefanjudis.com/today-i-learned/property-order-is-predictable-in-javascript-objects-since-es2015/).

 ```js
 const invalidRoutes = {